How to Get Married in Australia

 What are the residency requirements to get married?

 You and your partner can marry on the day you arrive in Australia.
-If you wish to remain in Australia, ie be a resident, following your marriage, then you require the relevant visa.
+If you wish to remain in Australia, ie be a resident, following your marriage, then you must have the relevant visa.

 Do we get a Marriage Certificate?